Browse Health Information

 Alitretinoin

-Alitretinoin is used to treat skin lesions associated with Kaposi's sarcoma.
-It helps stop the growth of Kaposi's sarcoma cells.
+Alitretinoin is used to treat skin lesions associated with Kaposi's sarcoma (a type of cancer that causes skin lesions).
+Alitretinoin is in a class of medications called retinoids.
+It works by stopping the growth of cancer cells.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.